Home - Blog - How To Keep Wildlife Out

 If you have a boat, clean it before putting it in another lake to prevent invasive species from being introduced into new habitats.

-Only get close to wildlife, and only feed animals if the owner has permitted you to, such as feeding birds with a bird feeder.
-Do your best to leave no trace and report any issues as they arise to the owner of the property and, if needed, wildlife authorities.
+Only get close to wildlife and feed animals if the owner has permitted you to, such as birds with a bird feeder.
+Do your best to leave no trace and report any issues as they arise to the property owner and, if needed, wildlife authorities.

 Keeping wildlife at bay ensures that people and animals can enjoy the great outdoors, with neither one interfering in the other’s affairs.
 By following these guidelines, you can enjoy your lakeside property safely and peacefully.